raspiblitz/raspiblitz/README.md

 ![SSH1](pictures/ssh1-name.png)

-This name is given to the RaspiBlitz as an public alias of the lightning node for everybody to see.
+This name is given to the RaspiBlitz as a public alias of the Lightning node for everybody to see.

-Then the user gets requested to think of and write down 4 passwords:
+Then the user is requested to think of and write down 4 passwords:

 ![SSH2](pictures/ssh2-passwords.png)

-You can use this [RaspiBlitz Password Sheet (PDF)](https://github.com/rootzoll/raspiblitz/raw/v1.4/home.admin/assets/RaspiBlitzRecoverySheet.pdf) to write those passwords down for save storage.
-And also use it later on for your Seed Words.
+You can use this [RaspiBlitz Password Sheet (PDF)](https://github.com/rootzoll/raspiblitz/raw/v1.4/home.admin/assets/RaspiBlitzRecoverySheet.pdf) to write those passwords down for safe storage; you can also use it later on for your Seed Words.

 *The password A,B,C & D idea is directly based in the [RaspiBolt Guide Preperations](https://stadicus.github.io/RaspiBolt/raspibolt_10_preparations.html#write-down-your-passwords) - check out for more background.*